dkmcgrath/courses/introsec/hw2.md

     1. Can you replace the `awk` pipeline component with a `cut`?
 What about the reverse?
     1. Take a look at a tool called `paste`.
 How might you use it to replace the use of `python` in this pipeline?

-1. Join the following room on TryHackMe:https://tryhackme.com/room/linuxfundamentalspart3 .

-   The room covers utilities for editing files and downloading content via the command line interface (`nano`, `wget`, `scp`).
-It also covers basic process commands (`ps`, `kill`), system management commands (`systemctl`), and timed commands (`cron`).
-Complete the exercise.

-   Take a screenshot showing completion of the room

 ## Submission